 - CV and Resume styles vary from country to country, as do guidelines for suitable covering letters.
-The advice in this leaflet is geared towards CVs and Covering letters for the UK job market. - ▶ The University of Surrey subscribes to an excellent resource called Going Global which will provide you with bespoke advice on CV writing for many countries across the world. - ► To access GoinGlobal go to: www.surrey.ac.uk/goinglobal and follow the relevant link to GoinGlobal. - It is important that the first time you access GoinGlobal you do so whilst within the University of Surrey Network allowing you to create your own GoinGlobal account and make full use of this invaluable resources for anyone seeking work outside the UK.
+The advice in this leaflet is geared towards CVs and Covering letters for the UK job market. - The University of Surrey subscribes to an excellent resource called Going Global which will provide you with bespoke advice on CV writing for many countries across the world. - To access Going Global go to: www.surrey.ac.uk/careers/current/work/abroad/index.htm and follow the relevant link to Going Global. - It is important that the first time you access Going Global you do so whilst within the University of Surrey Network allowing you to create your own Going Global account and make full use of this invaluable resources for anyone seeking work outside the UK.